dave31415/trendfilter/README.md

                  return_function=False):
 ```

-So you see there are alpha key-words for regularization.
+So you see there are alpha key-words for regularization parameters.
 The number n, tells you the n+1 derivative is being penalized.
+You can use any, all or none of them.
+The key-word
 l_norm gives you the choice of 1 or 2.
 Monotonic and
 constrain_zero, we've explained already.